 Note: The above namespace is returned XML data and is not a functional URL.

-IMPORTANT!
-If you have been using the API prior to 14.1, this change could break backward compatibility with existing integrations if namespaces are not handled properly.
-If possible, be sure to test your code against a site running Bomgar 14.1.1 or higher before upgrading.
+If you started using the API prior to 14.1, this change could break backward compatibility with current integrations if namespaces are not handled properly.
+If possible, test your code on a site running Bomgar 14.1.1 or up before upgrading.